red5pro/red5pro-installer/README.md

 The script prompts to determine if a autostart service is required for the red5pro installation.
 If user selects 'yes', The program creates a linux startup script for the current OS platform.
 Thsi script helsp red5pro start automatically with operating system startup.

+__* INSTALL RED5PRO FROM ZIP__

+This option lets you install Red5pro from a pre downlaoded zip.
+In case you have a older Red5pro that you wish to install or if you do not want to have the program download the latest red5pro for you.

+The script checks the basic red5pro requirements as with the first option (INSTALL LATEST RED5PRO).
+Once requiremenst are met, it prommpts you for the full absolute path of the red5pro zip file.

+__The archive should have been downloaded from red5pro.com.
+Using a archive from a different source will not work__

+The program extracts the archive file's content and copies the red5pro files into the install location.
+The rest of the process is exactly the same as for the first option (INSTALL LATEST RED5PRO).

 * Install Red5pro from zip
 * Remove Red5pro installation